GerbenBeintema/deepSI/README.md

 deepSI provides a lightweight pytorch based framework for data-driven learning of dynamical systems (i.e. system identification).
 It contains a large forcus on the SUBNET method which is able to robustly model many systems.

-### ⚠️ deepSI has been refractored without backward compatibility as of 5 December 2024. ⚠️
+### ⚠️ deepSI has been refractored without backward compatibility (5 December 2024) ⚠️

 If you need to install the legacy version you can do this with
 ```bash